DJR, MSR joins Triple Eight in moving Gen3 test date - Speedcafe

 MSR was the first of the field to run a Gen3 Camaro, with Jack Le Brocq and new recruit Cam Hill completing a shakedown in its first Gen3 Camaro, which sported Truck Assist branding ahead of the team’s livery reveal later today – which will be cast live on Speedcafe.com.

-According to the Bureau of Meteorology, the weather forecast for Queensland Raceway and Amberley weather station surrounds tomorrow includes a 95 percent chance of rain, with up to 35mm of rain.
+According to the Bureau of Meteorology, the weather forecast for Queensland Raceway and Amberley weather station surrounds tomorrow includes a 95 percent chance of rain, with up to 35mm predicted to fall.
 If it was to rain, it wouldn’t be the first Gen3 test, as testing at the track last week for Triple Eight Race Engineering and PremiAir Racing saw light showers both mid-morning and in the afternoon.

 MSR’s decision follows that of Triple Eight Race Engineering to postpone its testing, after it was the first team in the Supercars field to run two cars at the Ipswich circuit last Thursday.